How to Install an Electric Tankless Water Heater: Wiring Guide

 In some scenarios, adding a subpanel for a tankless water heater is the best solution.
 Consider this option if:

-- The main electrical panel is full and has no physical space for new double-pole breakers.
+- The main electrical panel is full and has no physical space for the required large double-pole breaker(s).

 - The unit is located far from the main panel, and running a large feeder to a nearby subpanel is more practical and cost-effective than multiple heavy-gauge branch circuits.

-- You need to perform a voltage drop calculation and find that a shorter branch circuit run from a subpanel is necessary to keep voltage drop within the acceptable 3% limit.
+- You need to perform a voltage drop calculation and find that a shorter branch-circuit run from a subpanel is necessary to keep voltage drop within an acceptable limit (commonly 3% for branch circuits to loads, but confirm project-specific tolerances and AHJ requirements).

-The principles for a subpanel feeder are similar to those for a main service, and are closely related to the process of calculating high-power load requirements for other modern equipment.
+The principles for a subpanel feeder are similar to those for a main service: size the feeder for the load, provide proper overcurrent protection, and ensure grounding and bonding meet NEC requirements.
+For related high-power load sizing examples, see calculating high-power load requirements for other modern equipment.

 As a professional, mastering the intricacies of high-amperage appliance wiring is essential for modern electrical work.
 Master high-power appliance installations with our advanced wiring courses.